 The bill amends sections 24108 and 24109 of the Infrastructure Investment and Jobs Act, so the enacted law text is a key official source.

-NHTSA is the agency with which the bill’s working groups must improve crash data sharing.
+NHTSA is the agency with which both working groups must improve crash data sharing; CrashStats is its public crash data portal.

 H.R.
 2992 Bill Text